ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   Length (i) = 0
 }
 ~~~
+{: #fig-wt_drain_session title="WT_DRAIN_SESSION Capsule Format"}

 After sending or receiving either a WT_DRAIN_SESSION capsule or a HTTP/3 GOAWAY
 frame, an endpoint MAY continue using the session and MAY open new WebTransport
 streams.
-The signal is intended for the application using WebTransport, which is
+The signal is intended for the application using WebTransport, which
-expected to attempt to gracefully terminate the session as soon as possible.
+is expected to attempt to gracefully terminate the session as soon as
+possible.

 The WT_DRAIN_SESSION capsule is useful when an end-to-end WebTransport session
 passes through an intermediary.
 For example, when the backend shuts down, it